Elrox History, Family Crest & Coats of Arms

 Early Origins of the Elrox family

 The surname Elrox was first found in Suffolk where one of the first records of the name found there was Hugo Aeflic filius c.
 1095.
 In 1209, Ricardus Alurici was listed in the Pipe Rolls of Worcestershire.
 Continuing through early census records, William Alfric was listed in the Curia Regis Rolls of 1212 in Berkshire, William Alfrich was listed in the Subsidy Rolls of Sussex in 1296 and finally, John Alfryg was listed in the Subsidy Rolls of Somerset in 1327.

-Important Dates for the Elrox family
+Early History of the Elrox family

 This web page shows only a small excerpt of our Elrox research.
 Another 137 words (10 lines of text) covering the years 1500 and 1560 are included under the topic Early Elrox History in all our PDF Extended History products and printed products wherever possible.

 Elrox Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Elrox were recorded, including Elrich, Elritch, Eldrich, Eldrick, Eldred, Eldrid, Eldridg, Eldredge, Eldridge and many more.

 Early Notables of the Elrox family (pre 1700)